Inclusively Designed Playgrounds - All Natural

 Overview of Materials That Can Be Used for ShockDeck™

-Only specific types of pine decking boards, with a thickness of 28 mm or 26 mm, can be used to build ShockDeck™.
+Only specific types of pine decking boards (see table below) may be used to build ShockDeck™.
 These are available in several variants and supplied by multiple manufacturers.

-For battens, CU-treated pine 28×45 mm is always used.
+For battens, pressure (Cu) treated pine 28×45 mm is always used.
 Along fixed edges, 28×45 mm battens are also used.

 Approved Decking Board Types for ShockDeck™